Tips for Achieving an Energy-Efficient Temperature Inside Your Home

 There are three major types of control systems available to homeowners today:

-The first step above a standard on/off thermostat is a control system that allows homeowners to program the temperature for certain times of the day.
-These systems have wireless, mobile thermostats that can be placed anywhere in the home.
+Traditional control systems feature a standard on/off programmable thermostat to homeowners to program the temperature for certain times of the day.
+These systems are either hard-wired or have wireless, mobile thermostats that can be placed anywhere in the home, but you must be on site to make adjustments to the temperature programming.
+You’ve surely seen them, but you’d label them as “older systems.”